abialobrodzki/10x-notes/.ai/api-implementation-plan-endpoints/07-get-tags.md

 ## 1. Endpoint Overview

 Endpoint returns user's tags: owned (owner) and those to which the user has access shared by others (via `tag_access`).
-Each tag contains metadata: note count and access type information.
+Each tag contains metadata: note count.

 ## 2. Request Details